Governance

 Antitrust program

-In addition to the guidance and requirements in the Code of Conduct, all regions currently have their antitrust policies in place for their respective regions and regularly evaluate how to continuously improve and strengthen the antitrust program.
-This is a topic that the Group takes seriously and makes sure all its new and existing employees understand the requirements.
+In addition to the guidance and requirements detailed in the Code of Conduct, all regions currently have their own antitrust policies in place for their respective regions and regularly evaluate how to continuously improve and strengthen their antitrust program.
+This is a topic that the Group takes seriously and makes sure that all its new and existing employees understand the requirements.

-The Compliance functions in each region work closely with regional departments — including Sales, Marketing, Human Resources, Procurement, Finance and Internal Audit — to understand changes in the marketplace, workplace and overall society and to ensure that overall operations, including global and regional ethics and compliance programs, evolve in parallel.
-Because the global and regional ethics and compliance programs are intricately linked to all aspects of the Group’s business and operations, the global and regional ethics and compliance functions proactively seek conversations and opportunities to ensure that the global and regional ethics and compliance programs are supportive and reflective of the Mid Term Business Plan.
-This includes providing ongoing legal and compliance advice on antitrust laws and processes and identifying employees who are most likely to face antitrust risks and provide training (which may be live, e-learning or other types of training) for those employees.
+The departments responsible for compliance in each region work closely with other regional departments — including sales, marketing, human resources, procurement, finance and internal audit — to understand changes in the marketplace, workplace and society in general and to ensure that overall operations, including global and regional ethics and compliance programs, evolve in parallel.
+Because the global and regional ethics and compliance programs are intricately linked to all aspects of the Group’s business and operations, the global and regional ethics and compliance functions proactively seek dialogue and opportunities to ensure that the global and regional ethics and compliance programs are supportive and reflective of the Mid Term Business Plan.
+This includes providing ongoing legal and compliance advice on antitrust laws and processes, and identifying employees who are most likely to face antitrust risks and provide training (which may be live, e-learning or other types of training) for those employees.

 The global and regional ethics and compliance programs also regularly assess and test processes and standards to ensure they are well designed and effective to ensure compliance with applicable antitrust laws.